Clippers rout short-handed Lakers 104-86, end 2-game skid

 TIP-INS

 Lakers: James has missed two weeks with a right ankle sprain.
 He tweeted Sunday, “Man I Wanna Hoop!
 Miss It So Much!”
-Coach Frank Vogel said James and Davis will join the team for the rest of its five-game road trip, although both are “still a ways away.”
+Vogel said James and Davis will join the team for the rest of its five-game road trip, although both are “still a ways away.”
 Davis has missed 22 games with a right calf strain. … Drummond (right big toe contusion) still has trouble putting on a shoe and remains in great discomfort. … No Laker reached double figures in the first half.

 Clippers: Patrick Beverley (sore right knee) and Serge Ibaka (tight lower back) have each been out since mid-March.
 Beverley has been playing 5-on-5, but Ibaka has yet to reach that stage.